observIQ/bindplane-agent/receiver/azureblobrehydrationreceiver/README.md

 ### Root Folder Configuration

-This configurations specifies an additional field `root_folder` to match the `root_folder` value of the Azure Blob Exporter.
+This configuration specifies an additional field `root_folder` to match the `root_folder` value of the Azure Blob Exporter.
 The `root_folder` value in the exporter will prefix the blob path with the root folder and it needs to be accounted for in the rehydration receiver.

 Such a path could look like the following: